psaintmalo/PVU-WeatherBoy/README.md

 # PVU-WeatherBoy
- Predict the probability of weather affecting your plants in PVU (PlantVSUndead)
+ Calculator to predict the probability of weather affecting your plants in Plant vs Undead (Plantvsundead | PVU)

-If unsure about the weather, use *NULL* when asked for it.

 The program will recommend wether to use a greenhouse in 3 different ways:
 * -Electro- (!
 Greenhouse !) -> Average impact is negative
 * -Electro- (Safety Greenhouse) -> Recommends a greenhouse based on `SAFETY_MARGIN`
 * -Electro- (Safe) -> Average impact above `SAFETY_MARGIN`

+If auto fetch is disabled, and you are unsure of the previous weathers, you can use *NULL*.
+The Season is currently required.

 ## Settings
 If you want to disable the automatic weather fetch, open options.txt with notepad or any editor and